mozman/ezdxf/docs/source/drawing.rst

     Delete paper space layout *name* and all its entities.
 Available only for DXF version AC1015 or newer, AC1009 supports only one paper space and you can't delete it.

+.. method:: Drawing.layouts_and_blocks()

+    Iterate over all layouts (mode space and paper space) and all block definitions.

+    :param returns: yields :class:`Layout` objects

 .. method:: Drawing.add_image_def(filename, size_in_pixel, name=None)

     Add an :class:`ImageDef` entity to the drawing (objects section). `filename` is the image file name as relative or